 - Communicate regularly – Check in about your student’s mental health and stress levels, along with their eating and sleeping habits.
 If your student drinks alcohol, encourage them to do so safely, and make sure they know what to do in an alcohol emergency.

 - Advocate self-care – Refer to our Health Topics section for great tips to help your students be physically and emotionally healthy at Cornell.
 Give a prompt in the fall for your student to get a seasonal flu vaccination before flu season hits.

 - Encourage seeking medical / mental health care if they need it – If your student gets sick or injured, urge them to schedule a health care appointment and visit the Cornell Health Pharmacy for supplies.
 If they need support, encourage them to see a Cornell Health counselor, or take advantage of our Let’s Talk walk-in hours.
-(More resources for support are available on Cornell’s Caring Community website.)
+(More resources for support are available on the university's Mental Health at Cornell website.)

 - Be open – College is a time to try new things and learn about life.
 For some students, that includes experimenting with alcohol, drugs, dating, and sex.
 Try to be available to your student if they want to discuss these important topics, and encourage healthy behavior in a nonjudgmental way.

 - Promote problem-solving skills – Help your student think about how to approach a problem and weigh the pros and cons of possible solutions.
 Remind them that facing challenges, disappointments, and even failures are part of life, and can actually help us grow.
 Visit our Building Resilience page for more ideas.

 - Set realistic expectations – Adjusting to university life is a difficult transition, which can be reflected in a student's academic performance.
 Not every "A" high school student will be an "A" college student … especially at Cornell.
 Be supportive and focus on your student's development rather than performance (as long as they’re meeting their basic academic requirements).
 Praise the effort, not the outcome.
 Remind them of their value beyond a test score.

 If you’re concerned about your student …